FilipeFL/Puzzlers/README.md

 # LadyoftheNight
- This is a hell shooter game with arcade style in the sky.
+ This is a hell shooter game with arcade style.